-We must learn the art of thought-stopping (2 Corinthians 10:5).
+We must learn the art of taking our thoughts captive (2 Corinthians 10:5).
 If a voice in our head does not line up with the truth in God’s Word, it did not come from God.
 We are to be the policemen of our minds, on the alert for trespassing thoughts or ideas (Proverbs 4:23).
 We see an intruder, and we take it captive, march it to Jesus the judge and ask, “Is this one of yours?”
 If we’ve placed our faith in the finished work of Christ and are following Him to the best of our understanding, then doubts of salvation are intruders and do not belong in a transformed mind (Romans 12:1–2).
-By developing a habit of thought-stopping when we recognize an enemy’s lie, we can overcome the habit of questioning our salvation.
+By developing a habit of evaluating and managing our thoughts, when we recognize an enemy’s lie, we can dismiss the thought and overcome the habit of questioning our salvation.

 4. Misreading Scripture is another reason some people develop doubts about their salvation.
 Even those who have walked with God for long seasons can become disillusioned when they run across a verse that seems to contradict their understanding.
 Misinterpreting certain passages has allowed Satan to place a foot in the doorway of some believers’ souls.
 Hebrews 6:4–6, Matthew 7:21–23, and other jarring passages, misunderstood, can cause weak believers to fear that what they thought was a secure salvation was actually at risk.